-Code U: Arrived late to school after 9.15am
+Code U: Arrived late to school after 9.10am

-If a student arrives after 9.15am without any written or verbal confirmation from parents/carers to explain their lateness, the school will mark the pupil with the U code.
-This means that, although the student is in school, she is marked absent for the entire morning.
+If a student arrives after 9.10am without any written or verbal confirmation from parents/carers to explain their lateness, the school will mark the pupil with the U code.
+However, the school reserves the right to determine reasons for lateness are not satisfactory.
+This means that, although the student is in school, she is marked absent for the entire morning session.
 This will be marked as an authorised absence and could result in prosecution for parents/carers if the pupil is persistently late.